 When we avoid stating the truth, when we are vague or ambiguous under the guise of being kind, it is often because we are trying to lessen the discomfort for ourselves, not for the other person.”

-Contrary to what many of us have been told, “if you have nothing nice to say say nothing at all.”
+Contrary to what many of us have been told, “if you have nothing nice to say, then don’t say anything at all.”
 But that mentality doesn’t help teams innovate and provide world-class service.
 It stalls a team and stunts its growth.

 Instead, be clear about what you need.
 This allows a team to work through challenges instead of avoiding them and walking around on eggshells around each other.
 It gives other people the opportunity to change their behavior so that future obstacles can be avoided.